 The outer table, also known as a nested table, refers to the collection that is implemented as a column within a table.
 For example, within the schema,

 column within the

 Records are necessary structures to manage single rows of data.
 Collections are necessary structures to manage multiple rows of data.

 Oracle 8i improved the access and management of collections.
-Oracle 9i introduced multilevel collections.
+Oracle 9i introduced multilevel collections and

 Index-by tables were again renamed; now they are known as associative arrays.

 Collections are lists, which may be ordered or unordered.
 Ordered lists are indexed by unique subscripts;